Cordova, Tennessee: Railroad heritage

 Cordova was one of the many small railroad stops along the Nashville, Chattanooga and St. Louis Railway route to Memphis, Tennessee.
 The original station which was built in 1889 is still standing.
 It is located on the corner of Macon Rd. and B St. in downtown.
 A train named the City of Memphis from Nashville to Memphis stopped at the former Cordova Railroad station (this station is still standing and has been sold to an individual who is renovating it so it can be utilized as a retail business).
 An important ammunition plant was near Cordova and was served by the railroad during World War II.

 Cordova has a railroad line running parallel to the main street (now Macon Road) that was served by P&M (Paducah & Memphis) division of the N. C. & St. L. Railroad (Nashville, Chattanooga & St Louis) that was chartered in Tennessee on December 11, 1845.
-In March 1957 NC&StL was taken over by the L & N Railroad (Louisville and Nashville).
+In March 1957 N.C. & St. L. was taken over by the L & N Railroad (Louisville and Nashville).
 Because of this, the rail line was considered redundant and the mileage between Cordova and Jackson, Tennessee was abandoned and later scrapped in 1968.
 The remaining section was therefore made a spur line for the L&N, and later the CSX until 2002, when it was taken out of service.
 In 2008, this section of railroad was removed.
 An extension of the Shelby Farms Greenline was completed to the old railroad station in 2016 with future plans to extend it to Houston Levee Road.

 Annexation

 After a seven-year court challenge to the right of Memphis to annex, portions of Cordova were annexed into the Memphis City Council Second District.
 These included the subdivisions and land developments of Countrywood (1995), Berryhill (1997), and South Cordova (2001).
-After several court and legislative challenges, Memphis completed its annexation of the Cordova region with the subdivision of Rockcreek, along U.S. 64 to the Fayette County line.
+However, these areas of Cordova were not annexed by Memphis in the years as planned, since they were annexed in the latter years.
+In response to this, Countrywood was annexed into the city in May 2002, after a failed attempt at annexation in 1995.
+After several court and legislative challenges, Memphis completed its annexation of the Cordova region with the subdivision of Rockcreek, along US 64 to the Fayette County line.